-This doesn't mean that AI is material and energy neutral.
+This does not mean that AI is material and energy neutral.
 Infrastructure that supports AI can be made up of the majority of the elements found on the chemical periodic chart, which are very hard to recapture once integrated into a product.
-AI being energy intensive, can be a significant emitter of greenhouse gases particularly when the required electricity demands are not supplied by non-renewable resources (DeWerrdt 2020).
-And a server-based AI, without redundancy, becomes a system vulnerability, to not only hacking, but also the vagaries of a climate system that can impact AI related infrastructure (Vinusesa, et. al, 2020).
+AI, being energy intensive, can be a significant emitter of greenhouse gases, particularly when the required electricity demands are not supplied by nonrenewable resources (DeWerrdt, 2020).
+And, a server-based AI without redundancy becomes a system vulnerability, to not only hacking but also the vagaries of a climate system that can affect AI-related infrastructure (Vinusesa, et al., 2020).

-However, AI can be used to magnify the competitive strength of circular economy business models, by supporting the complexity associated with a product-as-a-service business economy (Vermut et al., 2019).
-By combining real-time and historical data from products and users, AI can help increase product circulation and asset utilization through pricing and demand forecasting, establish predictive maintenance and provide smart inventory management.
-In addition, AI can optimize the circular economy by building and improving the reverse logistics infrastructure required to "close the loop" on products and materials.
-Specifically, through establishing systems to process, sort and disassemble products; remanufactured components and recycle materials (Mckinsey & Company, 2019).
+However, AI can be used to magnify the competitive strength of circular economy business models by supporting the complexity that is associated with a product-as-a-service business economy (Vermut et al., 2019).
+By combining real-time and historical data from products and users, AI can help increase product circulation and asset utilization through pricing and demand forecasting, establish predictive maintenance, and provide smart inventory management.
+In addition, AI can optimize the circular economy by building and improving the reverse logistics infrastructure that is required to "close the loop" on products and materials, specifically through establishing systems to process, sort, and disassemble products, remanufacture components, and recycle materials (Mckinsey & Company, 2019).

-But society may not be ready for an AI-driven smart city, where copious amounts of data is collected in order to maximize efficiency.
+But society may not be ready for an AI-driven smart city, where copious amounts of data are collected to maximize efficiency.
 There is the specter of mistrust of those who collect and control such information.
-From Orwell's 1984 to Stritmatter's recent Harmonizing Artificial Intelligence for Social Good, the zeitgeist of an ominous "bigbrother" remains a part of our socialization, as is evidence in the example of the Sidewalk Lab's innovative urban development attempt in Toronto (Bliss, 2018).
+From Orwell's 1984 to Stritmatter's recent Harmonizing Artificial Intelligence for Social Good, the zeitgeist of an ominous "big brother" remains a part of our socialization, as is evident in the example of the Sidewalk Lab's innovative urban development attempt in Toronto (Bliss, 2018).